-Cryptococcosis is worldwide the most common systemic fungal disease in cats; it is caused by the C. neoformans-C.gattii species complex, which includes eight genotypes and some subtypes (strains) with different geographical distribution, pathogenicity and antimicrobial susceptibility.
+Cryptococcosis is worldwide the most common systemic fungal disease in cats.
+It is caused by the C. neoformans-C.gattii fungus species complex, which exists in the environment and in tissues in a yeast form, which includes eight genotypes and some subtypes (strains) with different geographical distribution, pathogenicity, and antimicrobial susceptibility.

-Cryptococcosis is a non-contagious, rare or sporadic disease; cats acquire the infection from a contaminated environment as outside ground and birds guano.
+Cryptococcosis is a non-contagious, rare, or sporadic disease; cats acquire the infection from a contaminated environment as outside ground, ferrets, and birds guano.

 I will begin my story by telling that like most cat owners I was thinking that it can’t be any harm letting your cats to go outside if you supervise and keep them on the leash.